ResursBank/ResursBank.github.io/_exclude/platform-plugins/magento-modules/magento-plugin---oldflow-version/oldflow-plugin---coding-examples-for-getaddress/manually-patching-firecheckout.md

 # Manually patching Firecheckout
-Created by Thomas Tornevall, last modified on 2015-09-10

 1. In the folder firecheckout/controllers, edit IndexController.php,
     and find saveOrderAction() (In firecheckout 2.57 it's around row 1244):